 Are There Any Laws Against Texting Someone Who I Know is Driving Even If I’m Not?

 The answer in South Carolina is “maybe.”
-An appeals court in New Jersey became the first court in the U.S. to rule that third-party texters could be responsible in texting-related automobile accidents.
-In that case, a 17-year-old girl sent a text message to 18-year-old boy before his pickup truck veered out of its lane and hit a married couple who were on a motorcycle.
+An appeals court in New Jersey became the first court in the U.S. to rule that third-party texters could be responsible for texting-related automobile accidents.
+In that case, a 17-year-old girl sent a text message to an 18-year-old boy before his pickup truck veered out of its lane and hit a married couple who were on a motorcycle.
 The husband and wife each lost a leg as a result of the accident.
 The appeals court ruled that third-party texters, such as the 17-year-old girl, could be held liable if they knew that the person they were texting is behind the wheel.
 The appeals court wrote that “when a texter knows or has special reason to know that the intended recipient is driving and is likely to read the text message while driving, the texter has a duty to users of the public roads to refrain from sending the driver a text at that time.”

-Whether South Carolina’s court also hold third-party texters responsible remains to be seen in future cases.
+Whether South Carolina’s courts also hold third-party texters responsible remains to be seen in future cases.
 Because South Carolina has implemented a law against texting while driving, then South Carolina may follow the same trend.